 An unexpected and unwanted breakup can cause considerable psychological distress.
-People report feeling as if they have been kicked in the stomach or blindsided and knocked down.
+You may feel as if you have been kicked in the stomach or blindsided and knocked down.
 Feelings of rejection and self-doubt are common, as is the feeling of being stuck and unable to let go, even when one wants to.
-Friends and family may push the person to get over it and move on, yet brain research suggests this can be very difficult to do, at least in the first few months.
+Friends and family may push you to get over it and move on, yet brain research suggests this can be very difficult to do, at least in the first few months.

 The research on relationship breakups in unmarried people (generally college students) gives us some clues as to why these events are so subjectively painful.
 Studies using functional magnetic resonance imaging (fMRI) brain scans show activity in several specific brain areas when rejected individuals see pictures of their ex-partners.
 Researcher Edward Smith, a cognitive neuroscientist at Columbia University and his colleagues put out fliers in Manhattan and ads on social networking sites to recruit participants who had experienced an unwanted breakup in the last six months.
 Using fMRI scans, the researchers assessed which brain areas lit up when participants looked at pictures of their ex-partners and simultaneously thought about experiences they had shared together.
 They compared this to when participants looked at pictures of a friend and were exposed to pain via a hot probe on the arm.
 The scientists found that the same parts of the brain lit up when individuals looked at the partner pictures or experienced physical pain, but not when they looked at the friend pictures.
 These brain regions, including the insula and anterior cingulate cortex are known to be associated with pain experience.